wbcsd/data-exchange-protocol/decisions/log/0039-consistent-typing-real-numbers.md

     - For integers (*and only* for integers) use the JSON Number type and include the `integer` format in the OpenAPI schema.
     - For real numbers *ALWAYS* use the Decimal type: number formatted as string, with '.' (dot) as decimal point, *without* any thousands separator.

+## Consequences

+As this would break backwards compatibility with version 2.x these changes should - if accepted - be included from version 3 upwards.

 ## Status